Reopening your business safely

 Full Government guidance on re-opening high streets safely can be found on Gov.uk Opening certain businesses and venues in England from 4 July 2020.

-Retailers in High Streets are asked to download our toolkit to support safety measures in their stores.
+Retailers in High Streets are asked to download our Opening High Street Toolkit to support safety measures in their stores.

-You will also be able to download a number of key messaging posters to display in your window, please see see details below;
+You will also be able to download a number of key messaging posters to display in your window, please see see the bottom of the page.

 We are working to support pubs, restaurants, cafes and takeaways across the district with their preparations to reopen from 4 July.